manen/signals/README.md

 ## todo

 - cache ingameworld processor runs
+- try to avoid creating and definitely avoid ticking worlds that are being processorized
 - foreign interactive overhaul:
   - overhaul `Tool::PlaceForeign`, only allow foreigns with the same `inst_id` to be next to each other
   - generate a random color based off of instructions